djidji233/personal-finance-tracker/README.md

 Instructions for using the different endpoints provided can be found at http://localhost:8080/swagger-ui/index.html after start up

 Since it is currently using H2 in-memory database you should first /register and when you receive the token, send it as a authorization bearer in all other requests

+Because of late Security implementation, the tests are failing here